Title

 Introduction

-Acceldata provides a comprehensive set of REST APIs that allow you to programmatically interact with your data observability platform.
-These APIs enable you to:
+Acceldata provides a comprehensive set of RESTful APIs that enable you to programmatically interact with the Acceldata Data Observability Cloud (ADOC) platform.
+These APIs are designed to support integration, automation, and advanced analytics use cases across your data ecosystem.

 How to Use These APIs